Ziyang-Huang/.Net-Project-Modification-History/README.md

 ## What it does
 - Scans the repo for directories that contain any of: `.bproj`, `.csproj`, `.vcproj`, `.vcxproj`, `.xproj`, `.sln`.
-- For each directory, runs a path‑scoped git log to count commits that touched files in that directory only.
+- For each matching directory, runs a scoped git log (`git -C <dir> log -- .`) to count commits touching files beneath that directory only.
 - Aggregates counts for the last N years and an all‑time total.
 - Writes a CSV named `<repo>_<branch>_<sha6>.csv` (names sanitized; sha is the latest commit’s short hash).
   - If `--project-type` is used and does not include all types, a suffix is appended with the selected types, e.g. `_csproj_vcxproj`.